tpayne86/react-monorepo/README.md

 7. bootstrap application which will install all dependencies and linking local packages by `yarn app:bootstrap`
 8. build all common local packages by `yarn build:all-packages`

+# Environment variables
+  we use dotenv to manage our environment variables. there are 2 .env files in the entire project
+  1. in the root folder which manages all env variables for webpack based projects.
+  2. in packages/server which manages all env variables for the node server. in real world scenerio .env file shoild not be commited. it should be given to the developer seperately and all environments should have their own .env files. some important env variables are NODE_ENV, PORT, etc. if you need to build the app for production make sure you change the .env with production env variables

 # Scripts
   - **app:bootstrap** - initializes the repo, installs all node modules and links all local dependencies.
       must be called everytime a new packe is added to the project